 What if the last day falls on a weekend or legal holiday?

-Now if the last day falls on a weekend or a legal holiday (a holiday is any date where your local court clerk is closed.
-This is clerk of court where the property is located.
-Most clerk of courts have very similar holidays, but throughout Florida, there are different clerks with various days off.
+Now if the last day falls on a weekend or a legal holiday (a holiday is any date where your local court clerk is closed), most clerk of courts have very similar holidays, but throughout Florida, there are different clerks with various days off.
 So what matters is the days off for the clerk in the courthouse of the county where the property is located.

 What Is Last Work Under the Lien Law?

 “Last work” is the point in time when you will start counting your 90 days.
 It is the “last delivery of materials” or the last day of substantive contract work that would entitle you to compensation.